LivelyKernel/lively.next/README.md

-# npm-helper
+# flatn

-No description for package npm-helper yet.
+flat node dependencies (flatn) is a nodejs package organizer that supports flat file system structures for nodejs package dependencies.
+It is fully compatible with npm.